dapr/docs/concepts/bindings/bindings_api.md

     return "Kafka Event Processed!"
 ```

-## Sending messages to output bindings
+## Sending Messages to Output Bindings

 This endpoint lets you invoke an Dapr output binding.